Elton John and Britney Spears team up on new dance single

-Elton John and Britney Spears have collaborated for the first time, creating the slinky, club-ready single “Hold Me Closer” that sees the pop icons take old sounds and fashion something new.
+(AP) — Elton John and Britney Spears have collaborated for the first time, creating the slinky, the club-ready single “Hold Me Closer” that sees the pop icons take old sounds and fashion something new.

 The funky, piano-driven single uses John’s 1971 hit “Tiny Dancer” as the skeleton and adds elements from his songs “The One” and “Don’t Go Breaking My Heart,” all with Spears voice soaring and fluttering.